Geometric structures, the Gromov order, Kodaira dimensions and simplicial volume: Introduction

 and equality holds when $f$ is a covering map.
 The non-vanishing of the simplicial volume is a powerful tool to show non-existence of maps of non-zero degree, and the classification of Kodaira dimension suggests that manifolds with top Kodaira dimension are those with non-vanishing simplicial volume.
 Results of Gromov for hyperbolic manifolds~\cite{Gromov} and Lafont-Schmidt~\cite{LS} and Bucher~\cite{Bucher} for irreducible locally symmetric spaces of non-compact type will motivate one of our building axioms, namely to set the Kodaira dimension of a closed manifold $M$ in the above classes to be Together with vanishing results, our choice indeed establishes the following connection between top Kodaira dimension and simplicial volume.

 \begin{thm} A closed geometric 5-manifold $M$ has non-zero simplicial volume if and only if $\kappa^g(M)=\frac{5}{2}$. \end{thm}

-It is natural to examine the compatibility of our Kodaira dimension with the existing notions of Kodaira dimensions, such as the holomorphic Koidaira dimension $\kappa^h$ for complex $2n$-manifolds and the symplectic Koidaira dimension $\kappa^s$ of minimal symplectic 4-manifolds.
+It is natural to examine the compatibility of our Kodaira dimension with the existing notions of Kodaira dimensions, such as the holomorphic Kodaira dimension $\kappa^h$ for complex $2n$-manifolds and the symplectic Kodaira dimension $\kappa^s$ of minimal symplectic 4-manifolds.
 As Theorem \ref{t:topKodGromov} suggests, for the top Kodaira dimension the positivity of the simplicial volume is the connecting principle.
-We thus study the following questions.
+We thus need to answer the following questions for the holomorphic and symplectic Kodaira dimension respectively (in this paper we will concentrate on $\kappa^h$).

 \begin{que}{\normalfont(\cite[Question 3.13]{Zhang}).} \ \begin{enumerate} \item Let $M$ be a smooth $2n$-dimensional complex manifold with non-vanishing simplicial volume.
 Is $\kappa^h(M)=n$? \item Let $M$ be a smooth $4$-dimensional symplectic manifold with non-vanishing simplicial volume.
 Is $\kappa^s(M)=2$? \end{enumerate} \end{que}